All Episodes

 How do you and the rest of the Clinton administration sleep knowing you did nothing about the genocide in Rwanda?

-The um well, he be told that the children's health care bill, the uh state children's health insurance program, known here as the Bullship program.
+Well, the president followed through on his promise and vetoed the vetoed that children's health care bill, the state children's health insurance program, known here as the bullship program, vetoed it today as promised.

 If you go back to 93 and you look at Hillary's health care plan back then, one of the strategies was do everything for the children because nobody's going to vote against children.